 The Society

-People from a variety of disciplines work in the field of research and development for rehabilitation of people with vision impairment.
-This includes ophthalmologists, optometrists, orthoptists, physicists, psychologists, therapists, physicians, and clinical healthcare professionals, among others.
+The International Society for Low Vision Research and Rehabilitation is a multi-disciplinary society of professionals from across the globe interested in the field of research and development for rehabilitation of people with vision impairment.
+This includes ophthalmologists, optometrists, orthoptists, physicists, psychologists, occupational therapists, certified low vision therapists, physicians, and other clinical healthcare professionals, among others.

 Work in this field includes: